splunk/public-o11y-docs/gdi/kubelet-stats/kubelet-stats.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the Smart Agent receiver to deploy the ``kubelet-stats`` monitor.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the Smart Agent Receiver to deploy the ``kubelet-stats`` monitor.
 This monitor pulls cadvisor metrics through a Kubernetes kubelet instance via the ``/stats/container`` endpoint.

 ## Pause containers